elitekey: v. I make things, I fashion things.

 Kwe' kwe'.
 Teluisi Megan Samms.
 Elitekey, elu'j.
 Ni'n l'nu epi't, ni'n Mi'kmaw, ni'n Nlaka'pamux.
 Wejiey K'taqmkuk.
 Nugumah.

 My name is Megan Samms.
 I am a maker of things, animate things, live textiles.
 I'm a Mi'kmaw woman living, working and making between Nēhiyaw // Cree, Treaty 8 Territory in Northern Alberta and Taku River Tlingit territory in Northern BC along the Yukon border.
-I was born and brought up in Ktaqmkuk, or Newfoundland, territory of Mi'kma'ki.
+I was born and brought up in Ktaqmkuk, or Newfoundland, in Mi'kma'ki.
 My life and my work, both in forestry and textiles, are continually and dually inspired by the simple and traditional, by process, exploration and the land.

 I am deeply moved by the uncomplicated, honest and time honoured life tasks.
 Whether it's cultivating my garden, looking for and reporting wildfires in the boreal forest, tending to honeybees, foraging for medicines and colour, weaving, dyeing, spinning or knitting, I am, each time, brought back to the beauty in such simple but necessary acts of existence.